aboler/plant-partner/README.md

 ### Hardware Release

-Please see ```Documentation/Diagrams```, ```Documentation/Circuits```, and ```Documentation/pcbDesign``` for current hardware designed, built, and used for testing
+Please see ``Documentation/Diagrams``, ``Documentation/Circuits``, and ``Documentation/pcbDesign`` for current hardware designed, built, and used for testing

 ### Software Release

 In Powershell or a Linux terminal preferably:

-1. Run ```git clone recurse-submodules git@github.com:aboler/plant-partner.git```
+1. Run ``git clone recurse-submodules git@github.com:aboler/plant-partner.git``
    - This will clone the base plant-partner and esp-idf Github repositories using ssh
-2. Run ```cd microSrc```
+2. Run ``cd microSrc``
 3. Connect an ESP-32 into computer
-4. Setup ESP-IDF and flash ESP-32 by running ```python esp.py -p PORT```
+4. Setup ESP-IDF and flash ESP-32 by running ``python esp.py -p PORT``
    - You may need to use python3 instead of python
    - PORT will be something like COM3 for Windows and /dev/ttyUSB0 for Ubuntu

+*For Frontend Application*

+In Bash or Powershell

+1. Run `cd frontEndSrc`
+2. Run `cd frontend`
+3. Run `flutter emulators –launch Medium_Phone_API_36.1`
+4. Run `flutter pub get`
+   * This command is to pull the dependencies
+5. Run `flutter run`

 ### Pre-Alpha Build